AlexVCS/draft-hub/README.md

 pnpm i
 ```

-Run the app by running `pnpm run dev`.
+Run the app by running `pnpm run dev` in one terminal and `pnpm run serve` in another terminal.
 Then open the UI of the app at `http://localhost:5173`

 ## Contact